barmenski/ir-station-hw/README.md

-# Application for IR rework station.
+# Overview

-IR rework station is made up of halogen lamp 250 mm for bottom heater, ceramic heater 450 W for top.
+IR rework station is made up of halogen lamp 250 mm for bottom heater, ceramic heater 450 Watts for top.
 Raspberry Pi B+ v1.2 controls the process.

 ## How to use